Tiago Nunes

-Tiago Retzlaff Nunes (born 15 February 1980) is a Brazilian football coach, currently in charge of Ecuadorian club LDU Quito.
+Tiago Retzlaff Nunes (born 15 February 1980) is a Brazilian football coach.

 Career

 Early career

 Born in Santa Maria, Rio Grande do Sul, Nunes was a youth player at hometown side Riograndense; initially a midfielder, he switched to central defender before ending his playing career due to a knee injury.
 He then began his career as a fitness coach in the early 2003, and worked at hometown side Inter de Santa Maria, Clube Atlético Camponovense, São Luiz-RS (two spells), Santo Ângelo, Pelotas, Bacabal, Luverdense (two spells) and Novo Horizonte.

 Nunes' first managerial experience came in 2010, with Rio Branco-AC, where he won the year's Campeonato Acreano.
 In June, he became the assistant of Tarcísio Pugliese in the Série C.

 On 7 November 2010, Nunes was appointed Luverdense manager in the place of departing Lisca, but was sacked after only three matches.
 He was subsequently in charge of Sapucaiense, Riograndense, Bagé and União Frederiquense before being named Grêmio's under-15 manager in 2013.

 After working for Juventude, Brasília and Ferroviária's under-20 sides, Nunes was announced as São Paulo-RS manager on 3 May 2016.
 On 17 October, he was named at the helm of Veranópolis for the following campaign.